 People make difficult choices every day to protect their loved ones.
 Despite fleeing violence and persecution in Central America, asylum seekers in search of safety are not being welcomed in the United States.
-Instead, many are being detained and later released without food, water, shelter or guidance on the asylum process.
+Instead, many are forced to wait for months in Mexico because of Trump administration policies, and others are being detained and later released without food, water, shelter or guidance on the asylum process.

 The International Rescue Committee and its partners are providing emergency support to asylum seeking families in the U.S. Here’s a closer look at our work:

 In Phoenix, Arizona, the IRC and its local partners are providing food, water, basic medical assistance, legal counseling, clothing and emergency shelter for hundreds of people each week who have crossed the U.S.-Mexico border from Guatemala, Honduras and El Salvador.

 Once released from government detention centers, families are dropped off at a day center run by the IRC and its partner St. Vincent De Paul, a local charity.

 "They are hungry and exhausted.
 These families have the legal right to seek asylum — but have limited to no guidance regarding the asylum process," said IRC director of immigration Olga Byrne.

 At the day center, the IRC and its partners help asylum seekers get in touch with family members in the U.S. IRC community engagement coordinator Stanford Prescott records their basic information and U.S. contacts in order to facilitate purchasing bus and plane tickets.

 The IRC and its partners also provide families with hot meals, snacks and water.
 Local medical professionals visit the day center to treat mild colds and provide consultation to vulnerable people such as pregnant women.
 The IRC takes asylum seekers with urgent medical needs to a local emergency room.
 There has been an outpouring of generosity from local Arizonans, including donated food, clothing, backpacks and toys.